Tracking the Fake GitHub Star Black Market with Dagster, dbt and BigQuery

 - The results

-- Try this for yourself
+- Try this for yourself with our open-source solution

 - Epilogue - what happened after we published

-Why buy stars on GitHub?
+Why buy GitHub stars or buy GitHub followers on GitHub?

 GitHub stars are one of the main indicators of social proof on GitHub.
 At face value, they are something of a vanity metric, with no more objectivity than a Facebook "Like" or a Twitter retweet.
 Yet they influence serious, high stakes decisions, including which projects get used by enterprises, which startups get funded, and which companies talented professionals join.